suspici0usTurtle/kitty-care/README.md

 During open hours, the front door is unlocked and the elevators are accessible.
 During closed hours, the codebox will be needed.

 Codebox: press 0 and then enter the code provided (#####).
 It will give message that the doors are open.
-Go in and quickly press the eleveator button (I think it unlocks for 30 seconds).
+Go in and quickly press the elevator button (I think it unlocks for 30 seconds).
 7th floor #713

 Door code: To open press and wait for the pad to activate: enter the provided code (####).
 Make sure you slam to the door closed with some force to lock, and press the lock icon on the bottom right of the pad